-Salesforce NPSP is a powerful set of tools that helped more than 30,000 non-profits achieve their mission.
+Salesforce NPSP is a powerful set of tools that helps more than 30,000 non-profits achieve their mission.

 Our goal today is to help you discover how Salesforce NPSP can help you with donor prospecting.

-We’re also going to cover the rest of donor cultivation cycle including salutation and stewardship.
+We’re also going to cover the rest of the donor cultivation cycle including salutation and stewardship.

 Especially, folks who are interested in reporting on key performance indicators like increasing the total number of new donors or increasing your donor retention rate.